JRJurman/ticket-printer/README.md

 If the dialog says "Server Ready!", then you can safely hit the "Print" button, and see the fruits of your hard labor!

+If you want to use the other ticket builders (in the `extension/ticket-builders` folder) just add a matcher to the `manifest.json` and reload the script on your client.

 ## Architecture Design
 ![Architecture Design](design/Point-of-Tickets-Architecture.png)